Here’s an estimate of what you might pay to have a sealant placed on your, or your child’s, tooth.

 - When inquiring, there is no comparable procedure that this one might be confused with.

 How cost-effective is dental sealant placement?

-This is a very difficult question to answer, and one that we don't really have an answer for, at least in precise terms.
+This is a very difficult question to answer and one that we don’t entirely have an answer for, at least in precise terms.
 But we can say:

-- On the surface, a comparison of the cost of a sealant vs. a filling (about $50 vs. $100 plus) is easy enough to make.
-But there is no guarantee that the tooth in question absolutely would have developed a cavity.
+- On the surface, a comparison of the cost of a sealant vs. a filling (about $50 vs. $120 or so plus) is easy enough to make.
+However, there is no guarantee that the tooth in question absolutely would have developed a cavity.

 - One shouldn’t overlook the fact that no dental restoration lasts forever.
 That means a filling needed because the tooth was not sealed will need to be replaced repeatedly over the child’s lifetime.